What to do

 CHANGING OF THE GUARD

 Daily from the end of June until the end of August when weather makes it possible.

 This superb sound and light show will take you on an unforgettable audiovisual journey through the history of Canada against the backdrop of the iconic Parliament Buildings.

-Presented free of charge on Parliament Hill every evening in summer from early July to early September, at 10 p.m. in July, 9:30 p.m. in August and 9 p.m. in September.
+Presented free of charge on Parliament Hill every Thursday to Monday nights from early July to early September, at 10 p.m. in July, 9:30 p.m. in August and 9 p.m. in September.
 The show lasts 30 minutes.